juju/docs/src/en/clouds-maas.md

 ## Create the Juju controller

-You are now ready to create a Juju controller (this will utilize a node in the MAAS):
+You are now ready to create a Juju controller:

 ```bash
 juju bootstrap maas-cloud maas-cloud-controller
 ```

 Above, the name given to the new controller was 'maas-cloud-controller'.
+MAAS will allocate a node from its pool to run the controller on.
+If you want to make sure a specific node is used for this, use constraints (see [Create a controller with constraints][create-a-controller-with-constraints]).

 <!-- LINKS -->